 Areas such as marketing, sales and finance have fundamentally changed in conjunction with digitalisation.
-Now is the time for HR to step in as a key player in the digitization of operations, while at the same time exploiting digital opportunities.
-An HR study conducted by the University of Gothenburg identified digitization as an upcoming HR challenge.
+Now is the time for HR to step in as a key player in the digitisation of operations, while at the same time exploiting digital opportunities.
+An HR study conducted by the University of Gothenburg identified digitisation as an upcoming HR challenge.

 What is Digital HR?

 Digital HR is about using digital techniques and working methods to make HR more efficient.
 The digital approach creates data-driven evidence that demonstrates how HR’s work creates business benefits.